joonassandell/rebirth-wordpress-project/PROJECT.md

 1. Copy [`.env.example`](.env.example) to `.env` file and set your environment variables.
 Most of the vars should already be set by the creator of the project.
 Especially make sure that all the `PRODUCTION_*` vars are set (e.g `PRODUCTION_PASSWORD`).

-2. If this project contains git repositories (Bitbucket/Github), make sure you have SSH access to them.
+2. If this project contains secret Git repositories, make sure you have SSH access to them.

-3. Start docker
+3. Start Docker

 **3. Install**